asgardeo/asgardeo-auth-spa-sdk/samples/java-webapp/README.md

 Copy the `java-webapp` directory to a tomcat server to run it.

 **This SDK is supposed to be used only in Single-Page Applications.
 This sample shows how this SDK can be used in a Single-Page Application served by a Java Webapp.
 To authenticate Multi-Page
-Java Webapp Applications, it is recommended to use the [Asgardio Java OIDC SDK](https://github.com/asgardeo/asgardeo-java-oidc-sdk).**
+Java Webapp Applications, it is recommended to use the [Asgardeo Java OIDC SDK](https://github.com/asgardeo/asgardeo-java-oidc-sdk).**

-**However, if you still decide to use the Asgardio JavaScript OIDC SDK, then make sure you**
+**However, if you still decide to use the Asgardeo JavaScript OIDC SDK, then make sure you**
 - **set the `storage` type to anything other than `webWorker`**
 - **initialize the `IdentityClient` using the `initialize()` method on every page you plan to use the SDK.**